Pathology experts shine a light on melanoma

 A senior staff specialist with Sydney South West Pathology Service, he is also co-director of research at the Melanoma Institute of Australia – the world’s largest melanoma treatment centre.

-Richard is also part of a multi-disciplinary team which, for the third time, has received a five-year grant from the National Health and Medical Research Council.
+Richard is part of a multi-disciplinary team which, for the third time, has received a five-year grant from the National Health and Medical Research Council.

 The $15 million grant will help the institute conduct large-scale genomic analyses of people with the disease.